jkaewprateep/META_database_clients/README.md

 ### Plain-text report

-🧸💬 ```CHAR NUMBER``` is one method for print text-report creation, there is some understanding about character fields even in programing language, and the data selection display screen needs to indicate the number of characters to display from target fields as naturally perform as a file-based system. </br>
+🧸💬 ```CHAR NUMBER``` is one method for print text-report creation, there is some understanding about character fields even in programming language, and the data selection display screen needs to indicate the number of characters to display from target fields as naturally perform as a file-based system. </br>
+🐐💬 DO NOT exceed the input number but the analysis field enabled the verification method because exceeding the range of the number may create a negative number for the next summarization and display, enable the analysis feature, or disable and compare. </br>

 ```
 # Task 5: